ajnorell/SAT3210/README.md

 app.py is our application for the actual project and has no bearing on the website

 If the VM crashes, it has a habit of doing so.
 Turn the VM off, turn it back on and restore to the snapshot titled Submission.
 The database will be in a fresh state with the website loaded and pulled up.

+The final video is call FINAL.mkv

+The report is called Report.pdf

+The slides are called Slides.pdf

+See above for info about create & load scripts as well as the application.

+The database backup is called backup.sql and can be restored using "mariadb -u root -p movies < backup.sql" and supplying the password "P@ssw0rd" when prompted